-also

-works with the other default zones.

-local-data: "<resource record string>" Configure local data, which is served in reply to gueries for it.
-The query has to match exactly unless you configure the localzone redirect.
-If not matched exactly, the local-zone type determines further processing.
-If local-data is configured that is not subdomain of a local-zone, a transparent local-zone is configured.
-For record types such as TXT, use single quotes, as in local-data: 'example.
-TXT "text"'.

-If you need more complicated authoritative data, with referrals, wildcards, CNAME/DNAME support, or DNSSEC authoritative service, setup a stub-zone for it as detailed in the stub zone section below.

-local-data-ptr: "IPaddr name"

-Configure local data shorthand for a PTR record with the reversed

-IPv4 or IPv6 address and the host name.
-For example

-"192.0.2.4

-www.example.com".
-TTL can be inserted like this:

-"2001:DB8::4

 7200 www.example.com"

-ratelimit: <number or 0> Enable ratelimiting of gueries sent to nameserver for performing recursion.
+1 ratelimit: <number 0="" or=""></number> Enable ratelimiting of queries sent to nameserver for perform: ing recursion.
 If 0, the default, it is disabled.
 This option is experimental at this time.
-The ratelimit is in queries per second that are allowed.
-More gueries are turned away with an error (servfail).
-This stops recursive floods, eg. random query names, but not spoofed reflection floods.
-Cached responses are not rateby this setting.
-The zone of the query is determined limited by examining the nameservers for it, the zone name is used to keep track of the rate.
-For example, 1000 may be a suitable value to stop the server from being overloaded with random names, and keeps unbound from sending traffic to the nameservers for those zones.

-ratelimit-size: <memory size> Give the size of the data structure in which the current ongoing rates are kept track in.
+The ratelimit is in queries per second that are allowed More queries are turned away with an error (convici) This stone recursive fleeds or render query names, (servial).
+This stops recursive roods, eg. random query rate- but not spoofed reflection floods.
+Cached responses are not by limited by this setting.
+The zone of the query is determined keen examining the nameservers for it, the zone name is used to +0 track of the rate.
+For example, 1000 may be a suitable value stop the server from being overloaded with random names, and keeps unbound from sending traffic to the nameservers for those zones.
+I ratelimit-size: <memory size=""></memory> ongoing m(mega) rates are kept track in.
 Default 4m.
-In bytes or use m(mega), k(kilo), g(giga).
-The ratelimit structure is small, so this data structure likely does not need to be large.

-ratelimit-factor: <number> Set the amount of queries to rate limit when the limit is exceeded.
+In bytes or use data k(kilo), g(giga).
+The ratelimit structure is small, so this structure likely does not need to be large.
+1 ratelimit-slabs: <number> Give power of 2 number of slabs, this is used to reduce lock</number> con- tention in the ratelimit tracking data structure.
+Close to the number of cpus is a fairly good setting.
+I ratelimit-factor: <number> Set the amount of queries to rate limit when the limit</number> is exceeded.
 If set to 0, all queries are dropped for domains where the limit is exceeded.
 If set to another value, 1 in that number is allowed through to complete.
-Default is 10, allowing 1/10 traffic to flow normally.
-This can make ordinary queries complete (if repeatedly queried for), and enter the cache, whilst also mitigiting the traffic flow by the factor given.

-ratelimit-below-domain: <domain> <number qps> Override the global ratelimit for a domain name that ends in must
+Default is 10. allowing 1/10 j traffic to flow normally.
+This can make ordinary queries complete (if repeatedly queried for), and enter the cache, whilst also mitigiting the traffic flow by the factor given. ratelimit-for-domain: <domain> <number gps> Override the global ratelimit for an exact match domain name with the listed number.
+You can give this for any number of names.
+For example, for a top-level-domain you may want to have a higher limit than other names. ratelimit-below-domain: <domain> <number qps> Override the global ratelimit for a domain name that ends in this name.
+You can give this multiple times, it then describes different settings in different parts of the namespace.
+The closest matching suffix is used to determine the gps limit.
+The rate for exact matching domain the name is not changed, use ratelimit-for-domain to set that, you might want to use different settings for a top-level-domain and subdomains.
+Remote Control Options the remote-control: clause are the declarations for the remote In control facility.
+If this is enabled, the unbound-control(8) utility can be used to send commands to the running unbound server.
+The server uses these clauses to setup SSLv3 / TLSv1 security for the connection. unbound-control(8) utility also reads the remote-control The section for options.
+To setup the correct self-signed certificates use the unbound-control-setup(8) utility. control-enable: <ves or no> The option is used to enable remote control, default is "no".